influxdata/docs.influxdata.com-ARCHIVE/content/telegraf/v1.13/plugins/using_http.md

 ### JSON

 #### `strict`
-When strict is set to true, all objects in the JSON array must be valid
+When set to true, all objects in the JSON array must be valid.

 #### `json_query`
 To parse only a specific portion of JSON, you need to specify the `json_query`, otherwise the whole document will be parsed.
 The `json_query` is a [GJSON](https://github.com/tidwall/gjson) path that can be used to limit the portion of the overall JSON document that should be parsed.
 The result of the query should contain a JSON object or an array of objects.